anki-code/xonsh-cheatsheet/README.md

     $[./tool.sh]
     ```

-3. Set the unthreadable predictor:
+3. Set the unthreadable predictor (or use [unthreadable](https://github.com/xonsh/xonsh/issues/4214#issuecomment-830776107) alias):

     ```python
     __xonsh__.commands_cache.threadable_predictors['tool.sh'] = lambda *a, **kw: False  # use the pure name of the tool